Buying tickets for the popular Abba The Museum in Stockholm in advance is easy online and essential for skip-the-line priority time slot admissions.

 Tickets for the ABBA Museum is SEK250 for adults and SEK95 for children 7 to 15.

 A family ticket – only available directly at the museum but telephone reservations are possible – is SEK595 for up to two adults and four children.

 ABBA The Museum is one of very few top sights in Stockholm where the Stockholm Pass is not accepted.

-Tickets may be bought online through the museum’s reselling partners such as Swedish Railways or Get Your Guide.
+Tickets may be bought online through the museum’s reselling partners such as Swedish Railways, Tiqets or Get Your Guide.
 Tickets bought in person at the museum are a few kroner more expensive, although free internet terminals are set up in the foyer to buy for regular online prices.
 Except when huge boat tour excursion groups visit the museum, tickets are often available with only a very short wait.

 The ABBA Museum and Shop full of ABBA memorabilia only accept card payments, no cash.

 Transportation to the ABBA Museum